 I love solving logical puzzles.
-Testing is kind of solving a logical puzzle.
-We will be given a software which will go straight to the market if we nod our head that there are no bugs in the software and ready to release.
+Testing is a kind of solving a logical puzzle.
+We will be given software that will go straight to the market if we nod our head that there are no bugs in the software and ready to release.
 We, the Testers are the protectors at the gateway.
 We not only find the bugs.
 We break the system too in terms of stress testing.

 I love helping others. 🙂 I proudly say that as a Software Tester, I do help in releasing a quality product to the market.
-I can help in finding bugs which are hidden in the software.
+I can help in finding bugs that are hidden in the software.
 Even though Developers do their best to release a good product, there will be some mistakes.

 I love to take challenges.
 In many projects, we need to do testing without having specification documents.
 It’s a big challenge to explore the system and find the bugs.
 Domain knowledge is also one of the biggest challenges a tester faces.
 We, the testers do explore the system and struggle to understand and finding bugs and report to fix and deliver a quality product to the market.

 I love to write code too.
 Yeah, I am an Automation Tester.
 Who said one who can’t code can choose a career in software testing.
-As an Automation Tester, I write code to find the bugs in the system and involving in deliver the quality product.
+As an Automation Tester, I write code to find the bugs in the system and involving in deliver quality product.